Can we live inside the doughnut? Why the world needs planetary and social boundaries

 1. Who’s stressing the planet?
 The rich, not the poor.
 Bringing everyone alive today above the social foundation need not stress planetary boundaries.

-- Food: Providing the additional calories needed by the 13 percent of the world’s population facing hunger would require just one percent of the current global food supply
+• Food: Meeting the calorie needs of the 13% of the world’s population facing hunger would require just 1% of the current global food supply

-- Energy: Bringing electricity to the 19 percent of people who currently lack it could be achieved with a less than one percent increase in global CO2 emissions
+• Energy: Bringing electricity to the 19% of people who currently lack it could be achieved with less than a 1% increase in global CO2 emissions

-- Income: Ending income poverty for the 21 percent of people who live on less than $1.25 a day would require just 0.2 percent of global income.
+• Income: Ending income poverty for the 21% of people who live on less than $1.25 a day would require just 0.2% of global income.

 The real source of stress is excessive resource use by roughly the richest 10% of people in the world – backed up by the aspirations of a rapidly growing global middle class seeking to emulate those unsustainable lifestyles.
 Thanks to the extraordinary scale of global inequality, widespread poverty coexists with dangerous planetary stress.

 2. Growth on trial: The aim of economic development must be to bring humanity into the safe and just space, ending deprivation and keeping within safe levels of resource use.
 Traditional growth policies have largely failed to deliver on both accounts: far too few benefits of GDP growth have gone to people living in poverty, and far too much of GDP’s rise has been at the cost of degrading natural resources.

 If respecting planetary and social boundaries is the objective, then – in wealthy economies at least – the onus falls on those promoting unlimited GDP growth to show that it can bring humanity within the doughnut.
 The G20, among others, stand for the vision of ‘inclusive and sustainable economic growth’, but no country has yet shown that it is possible.
 If unlimited GDP growth is to have a place in doughnut economics, it has a long way to go to prove itself.